CATEGORIES

 resulting in poor wire runs, and degraded signal transfer.

-No Sonic Art cables are
+No Sonic Art interconnect cables are made in this fashion!

-All of our cables are woven using
+All of our interconnect cables are

-performance as you bend and flex your cables.
+deterioration of performance as you bend and flex your cables.

 We use PTFE Teflon outer sheathing over our heavy braided shield in all